OpenKore/openkore/README.txt

 this mean you modify hosts file correctly

 2. run UniServerZ/UniController.exe and
-start apache you should see popup windows pointing to this http://localhost/index.php
+2.1 Apache -> Apache SSL -> Server Certificate and Key generator 2.2 start apache you should see popup windows pointing to this http://localhost/index.php

 3. copy all dll in folder Client_Side into your ro folder (hooktest.dll, NetRedirect.dll)
 and following how-to.txt guide.